obniz/obniz/doc/display.md

 ```

 ## qr(data, correction)
-show QR code with given text and correction level.
+This shows QR code with given text and correction level.
-correction level can be from
+The correction level can be

 1. L
 2. M(default)